bplaut/caution-when-ood-llm/README.md

 2. do_post_processing.sh, which calls plot_data.py, copy_important_figs.py, and statistal_tests.py.
 Usage:
 ```
-./do_post_processing <directory> <collapse_prompts> <incl_unparseable>
+./do_post_processing <directory> <collapse_prompts>
 ```
 For example,
 ```
-./do_post_processing results False True
+./do_post_processing results False
 ```
-The final analysis was run with collapse_prompts=False and incl_unparseable=True.
-These choices are discussed in the paper.

 Currently, results_analysis.ipynb is not called by the scripts and must be run separately.

 # Resource requirements
 We used NVIDIA RTX A6000 GPUs for our experiments, which has 48GB RAM.
 If you are using a GPU with less RAM, you may need to reduce the batch sizes in run_qa_tests.sh.
-Storing the models on disk also takes a lot of space, with the smallest (Yi 6B) taking up 12 GB, and the largest (Llama 70B) taking up 129 GB.
-With two A6000 GPUs, it took us about two weeks to run all of the experiments from start to finish: twelve models X five datasets X 6000 questions X two prompt phrasings.
+Storing the models on disk also takes a lot of space, with the smallest (Yi 6B) taking up 12 GB, and the largest (Llama 3 70B) taking up 132 GB.
+With two A6000 GPUs, it took us about three weeks to run all of the experiments from start to finish: fourteen models X five datasets X 6000 questions X two prompt phrasings.

 # Output files
 In addition to the code required to run the experiments, we have also included the output files: the main_results directory contains the raw results and the stat_tests_output contains the results of the statistical analysis.